 - For corporate espionage, U.S. Senators Orrin Hatch (R-Utah) and Chris Coons (D-Del.), who introduced the Defend Trade Secrets Act in April to give trade secrets the same legal protections as other forms of intellectual property, estimate the financial loss due to corporate espionage are between $160 billion and $480 billion each year.

 - Approximately 16.6 million people experienced at least one identity theft incident in 2012 (the most recent data available) and financial losses totaled $24.7 billion.
 That’s an average loss of around $1,500 per victim.
-The overall costs of identity theft to the American Economy is estimated to reach $100 billion annually.
+The overall cost of identity theft to the American Economy is estimated to reach $100 billion annually.

-- According to the data, annual fraud costs reached $32 billion in 2014, a 38 percent increase over 2013, which has galvanized calls for more secure payments processing from both private companies and public officials.
+- According to the data, annual fraud costs reached $32 billion in 2014, a 38 percent increase over 2013, which has galvanized calls for more secure payment processing from both private companies and public officials.

 That’s hundreds of billions of dollars of losses, and that number is increasing exponentially every year.
 How do you protect against threats that could ruin your reputation, kill your business, and cost you millions of dollars in the process?